 In order to comply with physical distancing measures and other public health recommendations, Council staff are, at present, primarily working remotely.

 As we respond to the COVID-19 pandemic, we find ourselves in an unusually busy time.
 There may be some delays in responding to queries.
 We do acknowledge how important it is that we are available to answer questions and will do our best to get back to you promptly.
 Thank you for your patience if there are delays.

-Blackout period on projects involving out-of-province travel and gatherings of more than 50 people
+Blackout period on projects involving international travel and gatherings of more than 50 people

 We also recommend that you delay making future travel arrangements until the advisories and orders currently in place are lifted or further information is available.

 In keeping with current provincial public health directives, the BC Arts Council will continue to maintain a blackout on funding for activities that include in-person gatherings of more than 50.
 This blackout will remain in effect until further notice.

 These guidelines are subject to change pending further provincial and federal orders and directives.